BeatrisIlieva/softuni-courseworks/python/theory.md

 Django cerates an instance of each middle ware in a subsequant order and callse them in that order when a request is made.

 Sessions allows us to keep state netween the requests.

+## REST

+`API` the way we use an application. `Rest` is the way we use

+We represent a stated (python objects) into json and transfer it.
+We convert the dats from python objects to json and from json to python objects.
+The transfering happens though HTTP.

+### Benefits of REST
+- SPA apps - no refresh on like buton click
+- multiple clients can use one server (web, mobile)
+- it allsows us to mainain only one server that diffrent clients can use

+`Restful API` is an appliction thst follows the REST principles.

+`Serializers` are like in forms in the basic django.
+The job of the serializers is to take a python object and convert it to json.
+The mothod `to_representation` converts the python object into json.

+`serializer.data` returns a dictionary

+the `Response` that at the bottom inherits HTTPResponse class by default returns json.

+When we work with the REST framework the data does not come in request.post but in request.data

+`APIView` is like `View` in django.
+APIView inherits the View.